Home > Computer > Computer Network for JOTI

 The switch takes care of amplifying and relaying the electrical signal to the other computers.

-After that is the transport protocol, typically TCP or UDP.
-Sitting on top of that is the application layer with things such as HTTP, FTP, SMTP or IRC.
+Sitting on top of that is the application layer with things such as HTTP, FTP, SMTP, IRC, NTP, or DHCP.

 Firewall